-Policy 44 Protection of Employment Sites and Buildings Permission to redevelop, or use, business, general industrial, storage or distribution sites or buildings for other purposes will be permitted where: a) the present use is inappropriate for the locality; or b) there is adequate alternative provision in the vicinity; or c) the potential for continued use of the site or premises has been shown to be unviable.
+Policy 44 Protection of Employment Sites and Buildings Policy 44 Permission to redevelop, or use, business, general industrial, storage or distribution sites or buildings for other purposes will be permitted where: a) the present use is inappropriate for the locality; or b) there is adequate alternative provision in the vicinity; or c) the potential for continued use of the site or premises has been shown to be unviable.
 The feasibility of retaining existing uses should include offering the site or premises for sale on the open market for at least one year at a realistic price.
-Where the loss of the employment site is justified a community use or market/affordable housing provision will be given priority where such a need exists and the site is suitable for such development (see also Policy 48 and Policy 54).
+Where the loss of the employment site is justified a community use or market/affordable housing provision will be given priority where such a need exists and the 48 and Policy 54).